milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/program_policies.md

 This behavior is clearly disclosed to the user.
 There is clear attribution of the ads' sources wherever those ads appear.
 The ads do not interfere with any native ads or functionality of the website.
-The ads do not mimic or impersonate the native ads or content on the third-party website, and the ads adhere to the content policy on [impersonation and deceptive behavior][19].
+The ads do not mimic or impersonate the native ads or content on the third-party website, and the ads adhere to the content policy on impersonation and deceptive behavior.

 Currently, AdSense may not be used to serve ads in products, per AdSense policies.